 - The creation and funding of a national and equitable system of support for the integration of immigrant and refugee children and their families into the school system, including dedicated ESL/FSL programs, including for children born in Canada.
-(Education Improving English/French as a Second Language through Dedicated Funding and Upgraded Support Services 2006) - The provision of ESL/FSL courses to all immigrants especially women, complete with bus fare and child care.
-(Education - Second Language Education for Immigrant Women - 1990) - Legislation to protect victims of human trafficking that is respectful of the human rights of trafficked persons and includes funding provisions to allow supportive services.
+(Education Improving English/French as a Second Language through Dedicated Funding and Upgraded Support Services 2006) - Legislation to protect victims of human trafficking that is respectful of the human rights of trafficked persons and includes funding provisions to allow supportive services.
 (Violence And Exploitation - Protection of Victims of Human Trafficking - 2006) - The documentation of the current and developing situation in Canada related to human trafficking, and identification of areas of required policy, program and legislative reform; and appropriate follow-up action, including prosecution of traffickers, protection of victims including potential legal status in Canada; training for law enforcement.
 (Violence and Exploitation - Trafficking in Human Beings - 2001)